Diversified Clinical Experiences

 Clinical Expectations

 Practical clinical experience is an essential requirement of Chamberlain pre-licensure programs.
 To participate in clinicals, the students may be required to take and pass an additional drug screen and background check.
 Students who fail a drug screen or background check may be dismissed.
 Students are required to travel to complete clinical learning experiences.
-For students enrolled in the campus-based BSN program, average distance between Chamberlain campuses and clinical sites ranges from 21-33 miles.
-Campus-based students should note that they may be required to travel up to 100 miles to complete clinical learning experiences.
+For students enrolled in a campus-based program, Chamberlain University makes every effort to place students at a clinical site within 100 miles of the campus location and/or as geographically accessible as possible to achieve program outcomes.
+The average distance between Chamberlain campuses and clinical sites ranges from 11-19 miles.
+Students should note that significant travel may be required to complete clinical learning experiences.
 Clinical site locations vary; contact the Clinical Coordination Office for additional information.
 Some clinical experiences require additional costs.
 Clinical sites for students in the BSN Online Option are currently only offered in select, approved states.
 See your admission representative for more information.
 Students are expected to attend clinicals at the site assigned to them.
 All clinical-related expenses (including uniforms, clinical supplies, travel, etc.) are the student’s responsibility.

 BSN Healthcare Compliance Documentation